TABLE OF CONTENTS

 - How do we get the best outcome of this choice?

 - What is your opinion?

-- What will be your engagement and commitment?
+- How will your engagement and commitment be?

 4. How do you develop yourself?

 - What will be your development and integration speed?